Learning Speed Adaptation for Flight in Clutter: Related Work

 \subsection{Combining Learning and Model-based Planner for Navigation in Cluttered Environments}

-Recently, some works enhance traditional planning and control frameworks with learned policy to achieve more robust or efficient performance.
-Previous works \cite{bansal2020combining,loquercio2021learning} employ imitation learning to direct predict local waypoints from visual input without geometric mapping for perceptive navigation.
-RL is also used to find an optimal policy \cite{faust2018prm} or a value estimator \cite{hoel2019combining,shah2022offline} as additional modules for navigation without manual labeling.
-The most similar of these works to ours in terms of technical pipelines are \cite{dobrevski2020adaptive,xu2021applr}, which employ RL to regularize the parameters for a classical local planning algorithm, Dynamic Window Approach (DWA).
-However, our problem has distinct technical differences from these works.
-First, since we are concerned with combining agility and safety, we have to deal with sparse collision rewards.
-In many works, collision penalties can be densified by relaxing them as distance to the nearby obstacles.
-However, on the one hand, in this work, the spatial distribution of trajectories generated by the planner is almost independent of the output of RL policy, so penalizing distance-related metrics is not causally meaningful.
-On the other hand, especially in regions with densely distributed obstacles, penalizing distance is not a good reflection of our expectation on the behavior of vehicle and may introduce a short-sightedness.
-Second, the vehicle has to deal with limited field of view (FOV), rather than the near omnidirectional perception in \cite{dobrevski2020adaptive,xu2021applr}, which requires it to behave in a perception-aware manner.
-Moreover, while the above works are about ground robots navigating with low speed, our work contributes to agile flight systems, which requires the RL policy to cooperate with 3D perception and a much more complex modern planner backbone.
+Recently, some works enhance traditional planning and control frameworks with learned modules to achieve more robust or efficient performance.
+Previous works \cite{bansal2020combining,loquercio2021learning} employ imitation learning to directly predict local waypoints from visual input without geometric mapping for perceptive navigation.
+RL is also used to find an optimal policy \cite{faust2018prm} or a value estimator \cite{shah2022offline} as additional modules for navigation without manual labeling.
+The most similar of these works to ours in terms of technical pipelines are \cite{dobrevski2020adaptive,xu2021applr}, which employ RL to regularize hyperparameters for a classical local planning algorithm, Dynamic Window Approach (DWA).
+In these works, collision penalties can be densified by relaxing them as distance to the nearby obstacles.
+However, in this work, the spatial distribution of trajectories generated by the planner is almost independent of the output of the learned policy, so penalizing distance-related metrics is not causally meaningful, for which we employ a two-stage reward scheme.
+Moreover, the vehicle in our setup also has to deal with the limited field of view (FOV), rather than the near omnidirectional perception in \cite{dobrevski2020adaptive,xu2021applr}, which requires it to behave in a perception-aware manner.
+We explicit enable this by designing a local map representation (see section \ref{sec:5b}).
+While the above works are about ground robots navigating with low speed, our work contributes to agile flight systems, which requires the RL policy to cooperate with 3D perception and a much more complex modern planner backbone.
 Therefore, our work has a unique application contribution.